The Importance of Vaccines and why we ALL need to be Vaccinated at some time

 Mumps Mumps can cause headache, malaise, fever, and swollen

 salivary glands.
-Complications can include meningitis, swollen testicles,
+Complications can include meningitis, swollen testicles

-swift sterilisation in men and deafness.
+swift unwanted sterilisation in men and deafness.

 Rubella Rubella infection in children and adults is usually